 Ensuring your newfound affluence enriches your life for a lifetime, not just a few years.

 A sudden influx of financial resources, also known as a liquidity event, can be both a blessing and a curse.
-Whether you’ve inherited a huge sum, sold a business, signed a lucrative contract, or received a major settlement, new money can upend your life—and leave you as quickly as it came.
+Whether you’ve inherited a huge sum, sold a business, signed a lucrative contract, or received a major settlement, new wealth can upend your life—and leave you as quickly as it came.

-Up to 70% of people who come into sudden money lose it all within a few short years.
+Up to 70% of people who come into sudden wealth lose it all within a few short years.
 Why?
 The money can feel unlimited, but hasty decisions, bad habits, and over-eager advisers lead most people to spend unwisely—effectively wasting it.

 Building a relationship of respect and trust is paramount.
 We begin by developing a rapport, listening to your goals, and understanding the whole of your new financial life.